dmtrrk/prjctr-ml-in-prod/readme.md

 docker-compose run client
 ```

+# Configuring the train model
+Checkout the `config.yaml` for the model configuration

 # API definition

 1. Getting a prediction based on a text
 ```
 POST /predict
 <excerpts>
 ```

 2. Get metrics